mongodb/specifications/source/ocsp-support/ocsp-support.rst

 checking certificate revocation status.
 When set to true, a driver MUST NOT check certificate revocation status via CRLs or OCSP.
-When set to false, a driver MUST check certificate revocation status, reach out to OCSP endpoints if needed (as described in :ref:`Suggested OCSP Behavior`).
+When set to false, a driver MUST check certificate revocation status, reach out to OCSP endpoints if needed (as described in `Specification: Suggested OCSP Behavior <ocsp-support.rst#id1>`__).
 This option MUST default to false.

 Naming Deviations